 MLB Ballpark Guides

-Calling PNC Park in Pittsburgh the best ballpark in baseball doesn’t offend too many people.
+Asking the question “Is PNC Park in Pittsburgh the best ballpark in baseball?” doesn’t offend too many people.
 At the stunningly beautiful home of the Pirates, you will often see signs around the ballpark proclaiming it to be “The Best Ballpark in America”.
 As far as I know, there’s no outrage about this from fans of other ballparks.